Infectious Disease Control

 Dr. Rao suspects an outbreak

-Dr. Rao received a phone call from Mrs. Richards’s long-term care home to say that she has had some diarrhoea.
+Dr. Rao received a phone call from Mrs. Richards’s long-term care home to say that she has had some diarrhea.
 He went to see her.
 She says she had some stomach pain last night but feels better today; she just had one bout of fairly liquid stool.
 Mrs. Richards thinks that other people in the home have been sick also.
 She heard that one resident had vomited two days ago and another had stomach cramps the other night.

 Dr. Rao tries to get more precise information; he wants to know if this number of people with stomach complaints is greater than normal.
 He also realizes he should ask a whole series of questions: precisely who was sick, when, for how long, the location of the rooms of the sick people, if any of the staff have been sick, and if the Public Health department has been informed.
 However, the staff member now on duty was away for the last few days and knows only what was mentioned in the daily report.